 Berrick Hall

-Berrick Hall (ベーリック・ホール), the largest Western-style residence in Yamate, was completed in 1930.
+Berrick Hall (ベーリック・ホール), the largest Western-style residence in the Yamate district, was completed in 1930.
 Designed by American architect J.H.
-Morgan, who also created Yamate No. 111, the house was built for British trader B.R.
+Morgan, who also worked on the nearby Yamate No. 111, the house was commissioned by British trader B.R.
 Berrick.
-The architectural design reflects a blend of Spanish and Western influences, making it a standout structure in the area.
+The architectural style of Berrick Hall is a unique fusion of Spanish and Western influences, creating a striking and distinctive presence in the area.
+The residence’s grand design reflects the affluent lifestyle of its original owner and the influence of Western culture in Yokohama during the early 20th century.

 Hours and Fees